thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
-* actually the slicing of the stats showing the usefulness of AnnA is broken, take a look at the algorithm to compute order
 * add tags to cards that are to do on a given run, that would help rebuilding on mobile
+* download the right size of fasttext if needed and save it locally, allow to specify the original dimension
+* add a "auto" mode that fetches the number of max reviews per day and use it as "target_deck_size"
-* faq: mention "how can I know if it's working?"
+* faq: mention "how can I know if it's working?" + print result score with pyfiglet at the end
-* remove search_note and the store, it will be a separate project that leverages ankipandas
-* print result score with pyfiglet at the end
 * remove accents when fasttext
 * ankify how to use multiprocessing manager: https://izziswift.com/multiprocessing-in-python-sharing-large-object-e-g-pandas-dataframe-between-multiple-processes/